Cyber Monday Sales!

 Tracking: 9.2/10

-Again, the Skylla performed about as expected considering it’s an all-around/touring hybrid rather than a true, dedicated touring SUP.
-If your technique is 100% honed in, the Skylla is capable of tracking fairly well.
-If your technique is more loose, the Skylla will track just slightly better than a classic all-around SUP.
+The Skylla performed above our expectations considering it’s an all-around/touring hybrid rather than a true, dedicated touring SUP.
+If your technique is 100% honed in, the Skylla is capable of tracking very well.
+If your technique is more loose, the Skylla will still track better than a classic all-around SUP.

 Maneuverability: 9.0/10